Louisiana Tech vs. Old Dominion NCAA Football Odds, Plays and Insights | October 30, 2021

 Old Dominion Stats and Trends

-- In Old Dominion's seven games this year, it has three wins against the spread.

-- The Monarchs have covered the spread twice this season when underdogs by 4.5 points or more (in six chances).
+- This season, the Monarchs have just two against the spread wins in six games as an underdog of 4.5 points or more.

-- Old Dominion's games this season have gone over the point total three times in seven opportunities (42.9%).
+- Old Dominion has gone over the point total in 42.9% of its opportunities this season (three times in seven games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.